MoncoCarser/Language-learning-webpage-1.2.0/README.md

 Instructions on how to set up the project on a local machine for development and testing purposes.

+N/A at current level.

 ### Prerequisites

 A list of necessary tools and dependencies to run the project.

+N/A at current level.

 ### Installing

 Step-by-step instructions on how to install and set up the project.

+N/A at current level.

 ## Usage

 Examples of how to use the project and its features.

+N/A at current level.

 ## Contributing